Cyan4973/FiniteStateEntropy/README.md

 Branch Policy
 -------------------------
-External contribution are welcomed and encouraged.
+External contributions are welcomed and encouraged.
 The "master" branch is only meant to host stable releases.
 The "dev" branch is the one where all contributions are merged.
 If you want to propose a patch, please commit into "dev" branch or dedicated feature branch.
 Direct commit to "master" are not permitted.